 Every business has different needs, based on which goals should be created, both long-term and short-term.
 What type of digital marketing channel you choose depends on the type of business goals you have.

-Each short-term becomes a milestone that lets you reach your long term objective.
+Each short-term becomes a milestone that lets you reach your long-term objective.
 So let’s say you choose content marketing & SEO for long-term brand building and revenue increase.
 In the short-term, you can use pay-per-click ads to send traffic to your content pieces and convert them.
 In relation to this, you should consider having SMART goals.
-SMART goals stands for Specific, Measurable, Achievable, Relevant and Time-Bound.
+SMART goals stand for Specific, Measurable, Achievable, Relevant, and Time-Bound.